Canned vs Dried Beans: Which is Better?

 Text that says "Canned vs Dried Beans: Which is Better?' with photo of bowls of different types of beans in the background

-Our Latine families often buy a bag of dried beans and soak them to make delicious stewed or refried beans.
-However, in today’s day and age, we don’t always have the time to prepare dried beans.
-That’s where canned beans come into play.
+Our Latine families often used dried beans to make delicious stewed or refried beans.
+Now, with our fast-paced lifestyles, we don’t always have the time to prepare dried beans.

-Are Dried Beans Healthier Than Canned?
+Are Dried Beans Healthier Than Canned Beans?

-Canned and dried beans have practically the same amount of protein, fat, carbs, and fiber whether they’re canned or dried.
 For reference, here is the nutrition in 1 cup of dried black beans, per the USDA:

 • Protein: 15.1 grams